Have a question not answered here? Please drop me an E-mail!

 Why are books in full-colour so expensive?

 Full-colour printing allows ZuW to produce actual comics, and not just standard manga!
 However, this unfortunately is a double-edged sword.
 Many self-publishing comic-book creators use low-quality paper that is not meant to be used for books containing full-page images (like a comic), which allows ink-bleeding through the pages to occur.
-At ZuW, we refuse to use low-quality paper for our work and aim to make the coloured books as professional as possible.
+At ZuW, I refuse to use such low-quality paper for my work and aim to make the coloured books as professional as possible.
 This higher-quality paper ultimately increases the price of the books.
-For this reason we have attempted to make smaller issues of our Comic projects available, that are lower in price without the drop in paper-quality.
+For this reason I have attempted to make smaller issues of my Comic projects available, that are lower in price without the drop in paper-quality.

 I am going to stop you there.
 All projects on Zuperbuu Works are produced through my hard work and dedication, and the support of my network of family and friends.
-I am not interested in any "pay to get seen" services, packaged reviews, hiring editors/PR/artists/co-writers, recruiting new proof-readers, reformatting or republishing our work with anyone else.
+I am not interested in any "pay to get seen" services, packaged reviews, hiring editors/PR/artists/co-writers, recruiting new proof-readers, reformatting services, search/analytics exposure schemes or republishing our work with anyone else.
+If I ever am in need of these services I will openly ask for them, but as of this moment I do not need them.

 All our projects should explicitly say they are published either by "Zuperbuu Works" "LuLu" or "Amazon".
 If they say they are published anywhere else they are in breach of my copyright.